hiteshgarg123/IBM-Hack-Challenge-2020/README.md

 ## Novelty / Uniqueness:
-The App will provide so many features but in intial phase there will be following features:-<br/>

 - Uniquness of the solution lies in the fact that only limited no. of users will be able to book the seats in the BUS ( as the app will reflect limited no. of seats only ) and entry in the BUSES will be allowed only if a person has booked a seat in the app successfully.
 This will avoid any kind of over-occupancy in the Transport.